EnhancedNetwork/TOHE-Docs/Install.md

 3. Once the download is complete, move the dll into your `TOHE\BepInEx\plugins` folder.
 (TOHE will be whatever your Mod Folder is, if you renamed it, it will be that one)

-4. Within the TOHE folder, run `Among Us.exe` for Steam, or `EpicGamesStartGame.cmd` for Epic Games.
+4. Within the TOHE folder, run Among Us like you usually would.
 Once it finishes loading, you should get a popup with TOHE news.
 If you do not see anything about TOHE, double check that your files are all in the same folder, & that you launched from your modded folder.

 #### You have successfully installed a Alpha Build/Beta Build!
 </details>